esdrassantos06/blog-nodejs-api/README.md

 **Logs:**

-The application generates logs in the terminal.
+The application generates logs as configured in `config/logger.js`.